mackenziezhang/hkbu-big-data-media/README.md

 df[df['工作经验'] == '3-5年'].median()
 月薪平均    12500.0
 ```
 Well, for the other two positions in Jiangsu Bank, the 12,500 one is equal to the median, the 15,000 one is higer than the average and the median.
-The career development is not bad.
+The career development is not bad.</br>
 However, I can't just look at good things...So let's see how poor I probably will be.

 ```